srikumarks/steller/README.md

 audio events just in time.
 These classes are all available under the namespace `org.anclab.steller`.

+(See [Gurur Brahma](http://sriku.org/demos/gurur/) for a fairly sophisticated example of using Steller to present a simple chant melody with precisely synchronized animations.)

 [Web Audio API]: https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html

 ## GraphNode